diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Once you have a **fat jar** you can just run transformations on Spark.
 Put the transformation in `hdfs://` somewhere and run it.
 That's it.

+Currently you have to define a temporary folder to store the flat file (while it is being build).
+In future a carte server will start on e.g. the Spark master and take care of this.

 **More details from the GitHub Issue** (written by [Matt Casters](https://github.com/mattcasters/kettle-beam/issues/25)):